Email Copywriting: 19 Proven Formulas to Use on Your Next Campaign

 Personalize your emails as much as you can

-With just a little bit of code, you can send a mass email that looks like a personal email.
+With just a little code, you can send a mass email that looks like a personal email.

 Just don’t go overboard.
 Use the subscriber’s name once or twice (such as in the subject line and the greeting) and the company name once or twice (for B2B marketing).